 A graduate of the University of Maryland Francis King Carey School of Law, Jamar competed throughout the country as a member of the law school's nationally-ranked National Trial Team.
-Upon graduation, Jamar was inducted into the Order of Barristers, a national recognition for excellence in trial advocacy.
+Upon graduation, Jamar was inducted into the Order of Barristers, a national recognition for excellence in written and oral advocacy.

 In addition to his law practice, Jamar serves on the boards of Open Society Institute - Baltimore, Job Opportunities Task Force, and Pratt Contemporaries of the Enoch Pratt Free Library.
 He also serves as president of the board of directors for Court Appointed Special Advocates of Baltimore.